Hidden Bullish and Hidden Bearish Divergence Trading

 This setup happens when stock price is forming a higher low ( HL ), but the oscillator indicator is displaying a lower low (LL).
 To remember these setups easily think of them as W shapes on Charts.
 It forms when there's a price retracement in an up-ward trend.

-The example explained and shown below shows a screenshot image of this indices formation, from the screen-shot the stock price made higher low (HL) but the indicator made a lower low (LL), this displays that there was a diverging signal between the stock trading price and indicator.
-This signal displays that soon the stock trading market uptrend is going to resume.
-In other words it portrays this was just a retracement in an up-ward trend.
+The illustration explained and shown below shows a screen shot image of this indices formation, from the screen-shot the stock price made higher low (HL) but the indicator made a lower low (LL), this highlights that there was a diverging signal between the stock trading price & indicator.
+This signal shows that soon the stock trading market uptrend is going to resume.
+In other words it illustrates this was just a retracement in an up-ward trend.

-This confirms that a market price retracement move is exhausted & illustrates the under-lying strength of an upward trend.
+This serves to confirm the completion of a price retracement move and highlights the underlying strength of an upward trend.

-This confirms that a market price retracement move is exhausted and indicates underlying strength of a downward trend.
+This confirms the completion of a retracement and reveals the underlying strength of a downward trend.

-NB: Hidden divergence pattern setup is the best type divergence setup to trade because it gives a signal that's in the same direction with the current market trend, thus it has a high reward to risk ratio.
-It provides for best possible entry.
+**Note:** The hidden divergence pattern configuration is the most advantageous divergence setup to trade because it generates a trading signal aligned with the primary market trend, thus offering a superior risk-to-reward ratio.
+This configuration provides the best potential entry point.

-However, a stock index trader should combine this stock trading setup with another indicator like the stochastic oscillator or moving average & buy when indices is oversold, and sell when indices is overbought.
+An index trader should pair this stock setup with tools like the stochastic oscillator or moving average.
+Buy when the index looks oversold.
+Sell when overbought.

-For this example we shall use an upwards market trend.
+For this illustration we shall use an upwards market trend.
 We shall use MACD.

 Combining with Trading Fib Expansion Levels

-For this example there were three tp order areas:
+For this example there were 3 tp order areas:

 Expansion Level 61.80% - 131 pips profit